top of page

 Our History...

-The Callister Trust is a charity, established in 1925, originally promoting the welfare of girls and young women in Birkenhead, but now encompassing everyone in our local Community.
+The Callister Trust is a charity, established in 1925, promoting the welfare of girls and young women in Birkenhead.

-The green space it owns, found behind a high Victorian Wall on Slatey Road, has been used over the past nearly a hundred years as a place for sport and leisure activities for girls, a playing field and as a garden to teach apprentices.
-When the apprenticeship scheme came to an end, the space was boarded up and left to its own devices for over 10 years, until the charity was given into the care of new trustees in 2018.
+Callister Garden, found behind a high Victorian Wall on Slatey Road, was originally tennis courts and was bought by the Trust in the 1930s from Robbs Department Store.
+It has been used by the community for nearly a hundred years; first as a place for sport and leisure activities for girls, then a playing field and then a garden to teach apprentices.
+When the apprenticeship scheme ended, the space was boarded up and left vacant for over 10 years, until 2018 when the charity was given into the care of new trustees.

 Parallel Lines